Build a Dedicated QA Team That Owns Your Quality to Stop Losing Customers to Preventable Bugs

 Load/stress testing for critical flows to catch performance regressions early.
 We establish baseline response times, run load tests before major releases, and alert when API latency, page load times, or database queries degrade beyond acceptable thresholds.

 OWASP Top 10 checks, auth/authorization testing, and secure data handling validation.
-We test for SQL injection, XSS, insecure authentication, broken access control, and sensitive data exposure, integrated into your sprint cycle, not as an afterthought before production.
+We test for SQL injection, XSS, insecure authentication, broken access control, and sensitive data exposure, integrated into your sprint cycle.

 Test plans, defect insights, and automation frameworks stay with you, with zero knowledge loss.
 If we part ways, you inherit fully documented test suites, automation code, environment configs, and test data management strategies.
 No vendor lock-in.